Mole people: In documentary film and non-fiction

-Dark Days, a 2000 documentary feature film by British filmmaker Marc Singer, follows a group of people living in an abandoned section of the New York City Subway, in the area called Freedom Tunnel.
-Anthropologist Teun Voeten's book Tunnel People is also about the inhabitants of the Freedom Tunnel, where Voeten lived for five months.
+Dark Days, a 2000 documentary feature film by British filmmaker Marc Singer, follows a group of people living in an abandoned section of a regional rail tunnel in New York City, in the area called Freedom Tunnel.
+Anthropologist Teun Voeten's 1996 book Tunnel People is also about the inhabitants of the Freedom Tunnel, where Voeten lived for five months.
+Sociologist Terry Williams's 2024 book Life Underground: Encounters with People Below the Streets of New York features over 60 interviews with people who lived in parts of the Freedom Tunnel, from West Seventy-Second and West Ninety-Sixth Streets, between 1991 to 1996 and 2000 and 2020.

 Jennifer Toth's 1993 book The Mole People: Life in the Tunnels Beneath New York City, written while she was an intern at the Los Angeles Times, was promoted as a true account of travels in the tunnels and interviews with tunnel dwellers.
 The book helped canonize the image of the mole people as an ordered society living literally under people's feet.
 However, few claims in her book have been verified, and it includes inaccurate geographical information, numerous factual errors, and an apparent reliance on largely unprovable statements.
 The strongest criticism came from New York City Subway historian Joseph Brennan, who declared, "Every fact in this book that I can verify independently is wrong."
 Cecil Adams's The Straight Dope contacted Toth in 2004, and noted the large amount of unverifiability in her stories, while declaring that the book's accounts seemed to be truthful.
 A later article, after contact with Brennan, was more skeptical of Toth's truthfulness.

+Other journalists have focused on the underground homeless in New York City as well.
+Photographer Margaret Morton made the 1995 photo book The Tunnel.
+The documentary Voices in the Tunnels by Vic David was released in 2008.